 I’m writing a collection of fables (short stories with philosophical lessons portrayed through animal characters).
 Inspired by books like The Little Prince, my goal is to write whimsical tales that feed the soul, tug the heart and spark the mind.
 I’m really enjoying the process of writing (and illustrating!) these stories, and can’t wait to share them with you soon.
 Here are a few draft illustrations from the book:

 In this video, I share a bit more about why I’m writing this book:

-As I write this book, I’m sharing process learnings along the way, in my typical working-in-public style:
+As I write this book, I’m sharing process learnings along the way.

 - The Science of Storytelling: Writing lessons from the book Science of Storytelling.
 Crafting a compelling opening scene, leveraging visual metaphors, showing vs telling, the human condition and more.

 - Overcoming Writer's Block: How I unblocked myself to start writing stories.

 - Iterative Drawing: Learning to break apart complex drawing into smaller pieces, to make progress every day.

 The best way to stay updated on the progress and learnings from the book is through my email newsletter, 🦊 Quick Brown Fox.
 Subscribe below: